jordanofoster/comp-30151-final-year-project/docs/COMP30151 - Project Report - Jordan Foster (N0913799).md

 In addition, it should be noted that the services and types of approach that victims or survivors require differ dependant on demographic.
 For those not typically part of the heteronormative narrative on DV, cultural and identitarian barriers can mean that a different approach is required; for example, one study focusing on support services for Asian male DV victims (Cheung et al., 2009) suggests that feelings of shame and expected roles of masculinity are factors for a lack of self-reporting amongst male victims, and cites the importance of anonymous usage of services in such cases.
 A meta-analysis focusing on Same-Sex Intimate Partner Violence, or *SSIPV* (Santoniccolo et al., 2023) notes that victims in such cases often end up seeking informal sources of help over formal ones, with sources noting that the latter were often unhelpful, or had barriers to usage such as 'low awareness and knowledge of the phenomenon [of same sex DV]'.
 The underlying message is that formal theory cannot be universally applied to all cases, and that understanding of what is needed for demographic minorities of abuse is crucial.

 If the DMS is used as a means to keep the victim 'connected' with the outside world, it might be worth consideration as to whether those connections might actually harm progress for the victim.
 These cannot be necessarily mitigated within the DMS, but a different context of use might be a better fit that allows shelters and other formal services to keep their niche.
-As indicated in Cheung's work and discussed prior, perhaps the ability of technology to provide anonymity can be a help in this regard, and the DMS can provide an anonymous 'safeguarding' system that simultaneously keeps the link from professional services present while allowing for autonomy.
+As indicated in Cheung et al.'s work and discussed prior, perhaps the ability of technology to provide anonymity can be a help in this regard, and the DMS can provide an anonymous 'safeguarding' system that simultaneously keeps the link from professional services present while allowing for autonomy.

 ###### 2.1.2.7.3 Informal communities